ivop/PicoRAMCart/README.md

 ## Building the firmware?

 To build the firmware from source you need to have a functional [Pi Pico build environment](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
-You can set the PICO_SDK_PATH and PICO_EXTRAS_PATH environment variables to point to the right directory.
+You can set the PICO_SDK_PATH and PICO_EXTRAS_PATH environment variables to point to the right directories.
 If they are not set, cmake will download and build them itself.
 The same will happen if _picotool_ is not in your $PATH.

 ```